Lunar Surface Gravimeter: Failure cause

 It is agreed that the instruments balance weights were too light for use in the Moon's gravity and unable to provide the necessary adjustments to the instrument's sensor that would allow the sprung lever to balance freely and move unhindered.

 The experiment's researchers from University of Maryland claimed that this was due to an arithmetic error, and claimed this was an error known by the manufacturers LaCoste Romberg.
 LaCoste Romberg addressed the device's failure nearly 30 years later.
 The challenge the company described is that the weights of the masses for use on the Moon could not simply be assumed to be 1/6th the mass of those for testing on Earth.
 Due to the need to factor in the mechanical properties of the sprung lever and its center of gravity, no two devices were perfectly alike.
 Each instrument would normally be assessed by comparing read-outs against known gravity values at test locations, and the device's weights adjusted to account for the variations inherent to each instrument.
-This was done for the test article, but wasn't done for the flight article to speed up the manufacturing process to meet the tight deadlines.
+This was done for the test article, but was not done for the flight article to speed up the manufacturing process to meet the tight deadlines.
 Mass values that had been calculated for the flight-like test article were used for the weights on the actual flight hardware, and subsequently only found to be incorrect after deployment during the mission.

 This problem was compounded by that the fact that when modifying the D-meter design for use on the Moon, a decision was taken to reduce the extent with which fine adjustments could be made since the instrument was going to be static.
 The result was an instrument that had half of the fine-adjustment capability.
 If this change had not been made, then the wrong mass values could have been accounted for and the device operated normally.
 Apollo 17's Schmitt claimed that Weber's team had refused to test the device on a slope in a way that would emulate lunar gravity, in order to protect the proprietary nature of the instrument.